 She Slay, Pray, and Proceed!
 She is a Girl Boss to be reckoned with!

-Meet Domonique Janaya a creative self-starter in all things from Charleston, South Carolina.
-She’s a very spiritual and influential individual who really steps out on faith to make her dreams and goals come true.
+Meet Domonique Janaya, a creative self-starter in all things from Charleston, South Carolina.
+She’s a very spiritual and influential individual who steps out on faith to make her dreams and goals come true.
 This entrepreneur is Bossed UP and on her grind to grow her brand.

-When Domonique graduated from undergrad she didn’t know exactly what she was going to do.
-She had a lot of free time to spare and was always thinking there was something else she should or could be doing.
-In her words, “I didn’t think of becoming an entrepreneur, it just happened.”
+When Domonique graduated from undergrad, she didn’t know exactly what she was going to do.
+She had a lot of free time to spare and always thought there was something else she should or could be doing.
+In her words, “I didn’t think of becoming an entrepreneur; it just happened.”

 Domonique developed entrepreneurship in February of 2016 with the It Works company.
-For about two years she worked with It Works and learned several of things a long the way such as being accountable, branding, and the importance of self-development.
+For about two years, she worked with It Works and learned several things along the way, such as being accountable, branding, and the importance of self-development.

-Get to know a little more about this Girl Boss through 9 questions that reveals her inspiration to build her brand.
+Please get to know a little more about this Girl Boss through 9 questions that reveal her inspiration to build her brand.

-1. What does a day normally look like for Domonique?
+1. What does a day typically look like for Domonique?

-Well I still have a 9-5 Monday through Friday, so in the mornings I usually start with prayer and meditation .
-I then head to work and when I finish my day I go home to my corner spot in my living room and get to work.
-During that time I’m responding to emails, sewing and designing.
+I still have a 9-5 Monday through Friday, so I usually start with prayer and meditation in the mornings.
+I then head to work, and when I finish my day, I go home to my corner spot in my living room and get to work.
+During that time, I’m responding to emails, sewing, and designing.
 I also make sure that I’m posting on my social media platforms throughout the day since my brands are mostly visual.
-I try to be in bed by midnight but normally its later.
+I try to be in bed by midnight, but usually, it’s later.
 LoL!

 2. What is your purpose?

-My purpose is to just EMPOWER!
+My purpose is to EMPOWER!
 More so to let women know it’s not about how you look.
-I want women to know you can be whatever you want to be because your audience will be who you want them to be.
-Everyone has a story and its all about finding your story and voice and living them out UN-apologetically.
+I want women to know you can be whatever you want because your audience will be who you want them to be.
+Everyone has a story, and it’s all about finding your story and voice and living them out UN-apologetically.

 3. What made you want to start your very own podcast?
 Do you have a targeted audience?

 I started my podcast to touch on topics that impact high school girls and women up to about the age of 30.
 I don’t want women and young girls to feel they are the only ones going through things.
-I was always told I was pretty influential but I shied away for a long time from the comments because I didn’t think I had gone through enough to share my experiences.
-But now that I am 26 I have learned to not take my personal journey for granted and use my experiences to help others too.
+I was always told I was pretty influential, but I shied away from it for a long time from the comments because I didn’t think I had gone through enough to share my experiences.
+But now that I am 26, I have learned not to take my personal journey for granted and use my experiences to help others.

-4. What made you decided to start a clothing line and how did you come up with the name Lulu 64?
+4. What made you decide to start a clothing line, and how did you develop the name Lulu 64?

 I started getting serious about sewing in 2016 when I was out of work after relocating.
 I honestly feel it’s my destiny.
 Someone shared with me that I should use the gifts that God’s given me.
-I’ve always been creative but sewing always stuck .
-The name Lulu 64 came from my two grandmothers whom both are named Lucille and my mom’s birth year, 1964.
+I’ve always been creative, but sewing always stuck.
+Lulu 64 came from my two grandmothers, who are named Lucille, and my mom’s birth year, 1964.
 My mom and dad bought me my first sewing machine and told me to go for it.
-My parents never was the ones to hold my hand in life instead they gave me the tools I had to go for it; I thank them for that.
+My parents never were the ones to hold my hand in life; instead, they gave me the tools I had to go for it; I thank them for that.

-5. What has been the hardest part with building your brand?
+5. What has been the most challenging part of building your brand?

-I feel it was difficult but staying consistent and relevant can be hard because trends change.
-It can be difficult for girl bosses or entrepreneurs to not get pulled into a particular look but to instead stay true.
-One thing I have learned is when you’re working in your purpose you don’t operate in trends; you’re staying true to yourself.
+I feel it was difficult, but staying consistent and relevant can be hard because trends change.
+It can be challenging for girl bosses or entrepreneurs not to get pulled into a particular look but to stay true.
+I have learned that when you’re working on your purpose; you don’t operate in trends; you’re staying true to yourself.